 - Put the wrapped battery in a Ziploc bag.

-- Place the battery in the freezer.
+- Place it in the freezer.

 - Leave it for around 12 hours.

-- Re-insert the battery into your laptop.
+- Re-insert it into your laptop.

 - Turn on the laptop and see if it works.